juste-injuste/Chronometro/README.md

 ## Limitations

-Chronometro relies entirely on the accuracy of `std::chrono::high_resolution_clock`.
+Chronometro relies entirely on the accuracy of the clock that is used.
+The default clock is `std::chrono::high_resolution_clock`.

+## Details

+Chronometro brings into scope `std::chrono::system_clock`, `std::chrono::steady_clock` and `std::chrono::high_resolution_clock` to facilitate using clocks other than the default clock.

+Chronometro also defines these following

 ## Version History